Tereshky, Poltava Oblast

 Tereshky (Терешки) is a municipality and village in Poltava Raion, Poltava Oblast, Ukraine.
+It hosts the administration of Tereshky rural hromada, one of the hromadas of Ukraine.
 The village itself has a population of 2,450 (2001) while the municipality consisting of two villages (Tereshky and Kopyly) has 4,742 inhabitants (2005).

 The village is located 4 km southeast of Poltava on the railway line Poltava—Kremenchuk.
 It lies near Vorskla river.